electronarmory/list-chromeextensions/README.md

 # List-ChromeExtensions
 Powershell script for Windows/Python script for Mac

 A while back I started investigating malicious Chrome extensions and had no easy way to translate the 32 letter extension codes into what extensions were actually installed.
 I looked around but couldn't find anything useful on the Internet.
 So I wrote a few scripts to automate the task and pull out relevant attributes to help with investigations.
 Hopefully this helps some other incident responders.
-I've found it useful in conjunction with our SOAR platform and Crowdstrike's Real Time Response.
+I've found it useful in conjunction with a SOAR platform and Crowdstrike's Real Time Response.

 ## List-ChromeExtensions.ps1